 If you live outside of Canada, contact firstname.lastname@example.org for help finding an invigilator in your area.Find an Invigilator

 If you can’t find an exam invigilator within 100 km of your residence, you can ask to have an invigilator established.
 You must do this at least 60 days before the date you plan to write your exam.
 Proposed invigilators must meet the invigilator guidelines.

-If you plan to write your exam at the Athabasca, Calgary or Edmonton AU locations there is no invigilation fee.
+To ensure the health and safety of our learners and team members, AU’s exam centres in Athabasca, Calgary, and Edmonton remain closed until further notice.
 If you are writing in another location, you should know that most invigilators charge a fee for their services.
 These fees are your responsibility.